Armed Forces Community Covenant

 We continue to recognise what our Armed Forces have done and continue to do for us on a daily basis.

 You can access the guidance by downloading the Statutory Guidance on the Armed Forces Covenant Duty (PDF 967Kb)

 Veterans First Point Ayrshire

-There are a huge number of Veterans Organisations, Regimental Associations, local branches of the Royal British Legion all of which have informative web sites, as do each of the Army, Royal Air Force and Royal Navy.
-We have pulled together links to each of these, making it easy to access the information you need.
+There are a huge number of Veterans Organisations, Regimental Associations, and local branches of the Royal British Legion, all of which have informative websites, as do the Army, Royal Air Force and Royal Navy.
+We have pulled together links to each of these, making it easy to access the information you need: